mapbox/mapbox-navigation-ios/README.md

 * Emitted when the user is off the route and should be rerouted.
 Notification contains 1 key:
   * `RouteControllerNotificationShouldRerouteKey` - `CLLocation` - Last location of user

+Looking for a more advanced use case?
+See our installation guide of [MapboxCoreNavigation](./custom-navigation.md).

 ## License